christiaan-g/sANNIC_workflow/README.md

 ### Step 4: Conduct completeness assessment

 Conduct a completeness assessment of the data to assess how well sampled the taxa of interest are in the region of interest.
-This is all about understanding how comprehensive the dataset is. iNaturalist data is opportunistic so sampling intensity is not even across spatial scales.
+This is all about understanding how comprehensive the dataset is. iNaturalist data is opportunistic so sampling intensity is not even across the spatial scales.
 The concept of a sample completeness profile helps us estimate what proportion of the total non-native plant diversity we actually managed to observe.
 It takes into account not just the overall number of species but also how common or rare they are in our dataset.
-We used the *Completeness* function in the iNEXT.4steps package to calculate the completeness profile in our case study.
+We used the *Completeness* function in the iNEXT.4steps to calculate the completeness profile in our case study.
 Uncertainty is obtained using bootstrapping.

 In our urban Western Cape case study we calculated the profile for the dataset in its entirety and for each urban centre separately.
-We then calculated a Prevalence Index of all species in our dataset.
+Additionally, for each species we calculated a Prevalence Index based on the number of urban centres where each species was found and the abundance ranking of those species within each urban centre, weighted by the Sample Coverage calculated for that urban centre.
 All code we used for this analysis can be found at "Output/Step4 Completeness assessment.R".